Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Introduction

-Although we apply RTC to only CNNs in the scope of this paper, RTC can be adapted to a wide class of applications with a \emph{pseudo-stationary spatio-temporal access pattern}.
-In other words, RTC is beneficial when the memory access pattern remains stationary for a \emph{sufficiently long} period.
-A period is considered sufficiently long if it exceeds the latency for configuring the RTC logic.
-We believe that this behavior is prevalent for a wide variety of streaming applications (e.g., pattern recognition, sequence alignment) that operate on large amounts of data and hope that future work finds other use cases for RTC beyond CNN acceleration.
+Although we apply RTC to mainly CNNs in the scope of this paper, a wide class of applications with a \emph{pseudo-stationary spatio-temporal memory access pattern} can take advantage of the RTC mechanism.
+RTC reduces DRAM refresh overhead when the memory access pattern of a workload is stationary for a time interval sufficiently long enough to reconfigure the RTC logic, and otherwise remains inactive with negligible system performance and energy overhead.
+We believe that such long intervals with stationary memory accesses are prevalent for a wide variety of streaming applications (e.g., pattern recognition, signal processing, computer vision) that operate on large amounts of data.
+We demonstrate that multiple other applications, i.e., Face Recognition and Bayesian Confidence Propagation Neural Network (BCPNN), significantly benefit from RTC (Section~\ref{sec:other_applications}).
+We hope that future work finds other use cases for RTC.

 We make the following major contributions:

 \squishlist